Floorp-Projects/Floorp/toolkit/components/telemetry/docs/collection/measuring-time.rst

     // TelemetryStopwatch that's already been canceled or
     // finished.
 Normally, that throws a warning to the
     // console.
 If the TelemetryStopwatch being possibly
-    // cancelled or finished is expected behaviour, the
+    // canceled or finished is expected behaviour, the
     // warning can be suppressed by passing the optional
     // aCanceledOkay argument.